The EAB comprises five members (a BT Group plc non-executive director and chairman of the EAB; a BT senior manager; and three independent members).

 Emin Gurdenli, Independent

-Emin is a founding member and the chairman of Azenby, an independent advisory business for the wireless industry, and an independent director on the board of Bakcell in Azerbaijan.
-Beyond those roles, Emin advises private equity firms and technology start-up companies.
+Emin is a founding member and the chairman of Azenby, an independent advisory business for the wireless industry.
+He is an independent director of Bakcell in Azerbaijan and advises private equity firms and technology start-up companies.
 His career has included ten years in R&D with BT and start-up experience of building and operating T-Mobile’s UK network.
-Then, in the last ten years, he has held executive roles in Deutsche Telekom and most recently was in charge of network services in Everything Everywhere.
+Then, in the last ten years, he has held executive roles within Deutsche Telekom and most recently was in charge of Network Services in Everything Everywhere.
 Emin has served as a board member of T-Mobile International (UK) and Mobile Broadband Networks Ltd, as well as being a board observer with Nomad Digital and Ubiquisys.

 Stephanie Liston, Independent